 Introduction

 Ambulatory Phlebectomy is the surgical removal of bulky, large varicose veins on the skin surface, through tiny incisions.
 It is a minimally invasive procedure with patients returning to many of their normal activities the following day.
 Ambulatory phlebectomy should not be confused with vein stripping or surgical stripping procedures.
 The procedure eliminates varicose veins through a series of tiny incisions directly over the varicose vein segments, removing them in a single setting.
-Before phlebectomy is performed, any underlying reflux should be identified and treated first with vein ablation or ultrasound guided sclerotherapy.
+Before phlebectomy is performed, any underlying reflux should be identified and treated first with vein ablation or ultrasound-guided sclerotherapy.

-• The procedure can be performed in 30-60 minutes depending on the location and severity of varicose veins.
+• The procedure can be performed in 30-60 minutes, depending on the location and severity of varicose veins.

 What is the Advantage of Phlebectomy?

-Phlebectomies are carefully evaluated against sclerotherapy and generally reserved for larger veins.
+Phlebectomies are carefully evaluated against sclerotherapy and are generally reserved for larger veins.
 While sclerotherapy is more simple, it can be associated with longer recovery periods as it takes time for the veins to absorb.
 Not all large varicose veins are suited for foam sclerotherapy.
 Ambulatory phlebectomy is notable for more immediate results and higher levels of patient satisfaction in the right settings.

 In our vein clinics, Dr Claudia Rios performs ambulatory phlebectomies in select cases.